 I wouldn’t hesitate for a second to tell somebody how satisfied we are with Harness - they’ve been a great partner.
 That we continue to invest in additional solutions just emphasizes how happy we are with the relationship.

 Mike Teeters | Sr. Product Manager, Corporate Development | Tyler Technologies

-One of Tyler Technologies’ strategic initiatives is moving from a traditional software delivery model to a cloud-based delivery model.
-A key benefit for all stakeholders with this change is in having a single product version to support, instead of multiple versions across different customer installs.
+One of Tyler Technologies' strategic initiatives is moving from a traditional software delivery model to a cloud-based delivery model that leverages continuous delivery.
+A key benefit for all stakeholders with this change to using cloud infrastructure is in having a single product version to support, instead of multiple versions across different customer installs.
 Since customers are always on the latest version, the challenge is how to deliver new features, rather than how to deploy the latest release.

 Before introducing Harness for CI/CD, Tyler Tech deployment teams often used “big bang” or “rocket launch” releases: A broad set of functionality was bundled together on a periodic basis for a release, with a few consequences.
 First, large releases concentrated risk into a single deployment, so extensive testing was required prior to release to avoid any negative impact in production.
 Second, the larger releases required coordination between multiple Tyler teams to ensure a smooth deployment experience, which increased the number of personnel involved.
 Third, multiple Tyler product teams had to coordinate development roadmaps and release management activities, with limited flexibility in terms of scope and timing.

 The shift to the cloud enabled Tyler Tech to try a new approach: decoupling deployment and software release.
 Tyler Tech product teams were asking for more control over feature release and exposure, instead of deployment being the end-all-be-all.
 Tyler’s Corporate Development team began reviewing build and partner approaches that would allow product teams to deploy and release on their own schedule.